MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-tool-new-file.md

 > You need to install and set up the deployment tool only on the first server in the cluster.

-1. In Windows Admin Center, select the first server listed for the cluster to act as a staging server during deployment.
+1. In the deployment UX, select the first server listed for the cluster to act as a staging server during deployment.

 1. Sign in to the staging server using local administrative credentials.